Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 therefore out of scope of this project.
 However, we have included the results of LSR modelling for this area in this repository for completeness and because it required minimal additional effort.
 The LSR results are located in the `quartz_creek_lsr/results folder <../quartz_creek_lsr/results>`_ and are shown in the figure below.
-Note that Allocation in some of these areas have the potential to impact the groundwater levels in the Maungawera Valley and therefore should be considered in the context of the Maungawera Valley allocation zone.
+Note that allocation in some of these areas have the potential to impact the groundwater levels in the Maungawera Valley and therefore should be considered in the context of the Maungawera Valley allocation zone.

 # todo do anlysis and include plot of location and plot of LSR results.
 Location to LSR results.